course-details-portlet

 Course content

-This course involves critical engagement with selected research topics, debates, theories and/or methods in interdisciplinary childhood studies.
-The themes for the lectures, guided readings and seminars will be described and defined collaboratively with doctoral students every time the course runs.
-Participants will evaluate contemporary research and scholarship on the topics identified and write a paper that reflects the course objective, making links to their Ph.D. research project.
+This course involves critical engagement with selected research topics, debates, theories, and/or methods in interdisciplinary childhood studies.
+The themes for the lectures, guided readings, and seminars will be collaboratively described and defined with the doctoral students each time the course is offered.
+The course may be offered in the autumn and/or spring, and will be available at irregular intervals following a special announcement.
+A separate course description will be created for each instance in which a specific theme is offered under this course code.
+Participants will critically evaluate contemporary research and scholarship on the topics identified and write a paper that reflects the course objectives, with links to their Ph.D. research project.

 Learning outcome